eebasso/WarpX/Docs/source/usage/parameters.rst

 When developing, testing and :ref:`debugging WarpX <debugging_warpx>`, the following options can be considered.

-.. fv:var:: warpx.verbose
+.. pp:param:: warpx.verbose
     :type: ``0`` or ``1``
     :default: ``1`` for true

     Controls how much information is printed to the terminal, when running WarpX.

-.. fv:var:: warpx.limit_verbose_step
+.. pp:param:: warpx.limit_verbose_step
     :type: `bool`
     :default: false